RePlaze/NotesWebApp/README.md

->"This is my first Spring Boot web application. so I am eager to continue build and improve skill in it"
+>"This is my first Spring Boot web application.

 # NotesWebApp

 NotesWebApp is a Java Spring Boot web application that utilizes the following technologies: